restatedev/examples/go/patterns-use-cases/README.md

 This turns handlers into durable event processors that ensure the event is processed exactly once.

 You don't need to do anything special!

+## Scheduling Tasks
+This example processes failed payment events from a payment provider.
+The service reminds the customer for 3 days to update their payment details, and otherwise escalates to support.

+To schedule the reminders, the handler uses Restate's durable timers and delayed calls.
+The handler calls itself three times in a row after a delay of one day, and then stops the loop and calls another handler.

+Restate tracks the timer across failures, and triggers execution.

 ## Convert Sync Tasks to Async